stirunagaru/Housie/README.md

 *	And Wait until the all the threads die gracefully.

 ## Assumptions:
-*	Number players: 2
+*	Minimum number players required to play: 2
 *	User should provide the non-empty numbers in each row.
 *	Max N in the game should be greater than 20 (for a valid game)
 *	Ticket values should be more than Number of rows*cols
 * 	Total count of visible numbers should be greater than or >= 5 to get all kinds of Winning Combinations.
 *	All the values in the ticket are arranged in the ascending order from left-> right and top -> bottom for easier search using an algorithm.